Rift131/EventTrackerProject/README.md

 What I enjoyed most about the backend-building stage the application is the very straight forward approach of building the backend from "the ground up".
 Each functionality "pillar" began with the Repository (where applicable), then the Service layer, the Service Implementation layer, next the Controller and finally using Postman to prove functionality.
 No other functionality was started until the current capability proved successful.
 This approach kept each stage of functionality development clear and distinct from the others, thereby preventing getting "lost in the sauce" and ensuring troubleshooting was straight forward.

-The frontend required a disciplined approach of organization.
-The vanilla JavaScript file used for the DOM was divided into sections based on initialization and CRUD to ensure easier navigation.
+The frontend, using  vanilla JavaScript to build the DOM, required a disciplined approach of organization.
+The DOM was divided into sections based on initialization and CRUD to ensure easier navigation.
 My desire would be to break up these functions across several JavaScript files but givent the short amount of time to develop this stage of the project, everything was kept in one place for simplicity.

-Angular is the final stage of this projects development and I look forward to what it will present for options that reduce the robustness of the vanill JavaScript code.
+The second frontend creation, using Angular, was similarly organized but with more segregating in the Typescript file to organize the many functions into their roles such as methods for changing boolean values, methods used to change other variable assignments to objects or back to null when no longer needed.
+Finally, as before, using comments, the CRUD functions were divided in the order presented by the acronym.
+Each time a pillar of functionality was created, the site would be refreshed and tested for the desired result.
+At first, the desired result was for the minimum viable product.
+Event if the site didn't present the information the way I wanted, the only objective that mattered was the basic functionality (create, retrieve, etc.).
+If the application at least performed that operation, it was time to move to the next minimum viable functionality piece.
+Once a minimum viable product was established, the desired interaction results and appearance were tackled.

 ## Testing the Backend With Postman